We are skull & bones

-skull & bones mission is to give men more than just a gimmicky selection of undergarments and basics. we wanted to create a line that focused on beautiful prints, would treat each individual pair as a work of art, and would maintain the luxurious quality that men have come to expect.
+skull & bones mission is to give men more than just a flashy selection of undergarments and basics. we wanted to create a line that focused on beautiful prints, would treat each individual pair as a work of art, and would maintain the luxurious quality that men have come to expect.

 as you have probably noticed, the men’s underwear and undergarment world has exploded with hundreds of new brands and options. never before have we as men had the opportunity to shape our sense of style all the way down to our underwear. but we wanted to be different.